 CSLB works closely with the various units of DCA to identify, hire, train, and retain a competent workforce including supervisors and managers.
 CSLB supervisors and managers have direct contact with employees who they supervise.
-Supervisors and managers report to the various division chiefs and ultimately to the chief deputy registrar and registrar of the Board.
+Supervisors and managers report to the various division chiefs and ultimately to the Chief Deputy Registrar and Registrar of the Board.

-On July 9, 2019, the CSLB executive office issued a memorandum to all CSLB supervisors and managers that defines supervisor/manager expectations.
-These expectations will be issued annually.
+The CSLB executive office issues a memorandum to all CSLB supervisors and managers that defines supervisor/manager expectations.
+These expectations are issued annually.
 The CSLB executive office recognizes that effective supervision is a foundation of a successful organization.
-This memorandum affirms that CSLB supervisors and managers bear significant responsibility, accountability, and authority within the organization.
-These expectations ensure that CSLB's and DCA's goals are met while adhering to CSLB's values of Accountability, Consumer Protection, Customer Service, Innovation, Integrity, Diversity, and Leadership.
+The memorandum affirms that CSLB supervisors and managers bear significant responsibility, accountability, and authority within the organization.
+These expectations ensure that CSLB's and DCA's goals are met while adhering to CSLB's values of Accountability, Consumer Protection, Customers Service, Innovation, Integrity, Diversity, and Leadership.